Stoppage Time Calculator (Minutes per Hour)

 Stoppage time formula with solved example — ((S₁ − S₂) / S₁) × 60

-Use this free Stoppage Time Calculator to instantly find how many minutes per hour a train, bus, or any vehicle stops during its journey.
-This is one of the most common Time Speed Distance (TSD) problems asked in competitive exams like CAT, SSC CGL, CHSL, Bank PO, RRB Railways, and school-level physics.
+Use this free tool to find how many minutes per hour a train, bus, or any vehicle stops during its journey — a common Time Speed Distance (TSD) problem in competitive exams and school physics.
 Enter the speed without stoppage (S₁) and speed with stoppage (S₂) — the calculator shows 4 different solution methods with complete step-by-step working so you understand the logic, not just the answer.

 This tool complements our main Time Speed Distance Calculator — use it to find speed from distance and time, then come here to calculate stoppage time.
 Also try our Simple Interest Calculator for finance problems.
 Works on mobile, tablet, and desktop — no sign-up required.